-The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) recognizes the importance of core facilities to contribute to an overall improvement in research infrastructure.
+The Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) recognizes the importance of core facilities to contribute to an overall improvement in research by providing shared high-end infrastructure, scientific support and services.

-Therefore the DFG supports the establishment of core facilities and joint use of technologies.
+Therefore the DFG started supporting the establishment of core facilities and joint use of technologies.
 In 2011 a new funding line "Gerätezentren - Core facilities" was initiated followed by calls launched in 2012 and 2015.
-A new call is expected for 2016.
+Meanwhile a stable funding line "Gerätezentren - Core Facilities" has been established.

 This conference brings together leading technology developers with scientists that aim to apply these technologies for their research.
 TIM 2016 belongs to a conference series that has been initiated in 2005 in Freiburg.
-Later it took place in Ulm, Bonn, New York, Berlin, Braunschweig, Würzburg and Freiburg.
+Later it took place in Ulm, Bonn, New York, Berlin, Braunschweig, Würzburg and Freiburg and Düsseldorf.
+Since 2020 TiM changed format and now takes place as German BioImaging Spring School, an intense microscopy training camp with hands-on workshops and scientific talks.